 top of page

-A groundbreaking research project titled "Exploiting the power of Portuguese macroalgae and halophytes: A promising approach to tackle antibiotic resistance" is underway at the University of Coimbra.
-Led by PI Elsa Teresa Santos Rodrigues, alongside Miguel Ângelo do Carmo Pardal and Isabel da Silva Henriques, this project aims to address the urgent global challenge of antibiotic resistance.
+A groundbreaking research project titled "Exploiting the power of Portuguese macroalgae and halophytes: A promising approach to tackle antibiotic resistance" is underway at the CENTER FOR FUNCTIONAL ECOLOGY of the University of Coimbra.
+Led by Prof. Elsa Teresa Santos Rodrigues, alongside Miguel Ângelo do Carmo Pardal and Isabel da Silva Henriques, this project aims to address the urgent global challenge of antibiotic resistance.

 Macroalgae and Halophytes